The Timeline at a Glance: 6 to 24+ months.

 For most executors, the single biggest factor dictating “how long does probate take” is the inherited property itself.
 The sale of the home – or the delay in deciding what to do with it – can add months of holding costs and legal complexity to the process.

-As one of the top probate Realtor teams in Illinois, my team and I specialize in turning this potential delay into an accelerator for the estate.
+As one of the top probate Realtor teams in Illinois, serving Cook, DuPage, and Lake counties, my team and I specialize in turning this potential delay into an accelerator for the estate.
 We provide expert guidance to ensure the property sale meets all court requirements while achieving the best outcome for the heirs.

 Before you proceed, review the two primary strategies for selling your inherited property: